Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 The city’s strategic geographical location within Europe makes it a gateway for international trade and investment.
 With its excellent infrastructure in the cosmopolitan center and a modern business ecosystem, Lisbon offers a dynamic environment for startups, tech companies, and international companies to flourish.

-Many co-working spaces are popping up across the city, plus several incubators and accelerators, further enhancing the city’s appeal to those seeking a vibrant business community or who are looking to set up a start-up in Europe.
+Many co-working spaces are popping up across the city, as well as several incubators and accelerators, further enhancing the city’s appeal to those seeking a vibrant business community or who are looking to set up a start-up in Europe.

 Safe and tolerant